Updated August 2023

 Profiles of Children who have attended camp

-To help you better tell the story of campers and volunteers at past 3-day Camp Forget-Me-Not/Camp Erin DC, we have gathered a few mini-profiles of children and buddies who have attended:
+To help better tell the story of campers and volunteers who attended our previous camps, we have gathered a few mini-profiles:

 “I was paired with a very energetic and vibrant 11-year-old girl.
 Her mom got sick and died when she was very young.
 Although the little girl was playful and fully embraced all the fun activities at camp, she struggled to deal with the grief she had for her mom.
 She was also learning how to build a relationship with her new stepmom.
 I could fully relate to her because I also lost my mom from an illness and had to become acquainted with a new woman in my dad’s life.”